You can start today! Read on. . .

 Commit to eating no processed foods during the month of October by signing your name below.

 This is an exercise in awareness.
 If an entire month is too much of a commitment, that’s okay.
 Maybe it’s only a week?
 Maybe just a day?
-Sign the pledge, and indicate your support!
+Sign the pledge, and show your support!

 Maybe you’re not comfortable with my definition of “unprocessed.”
 That’s okay, too.
 Decide what it means to you and take the pledge on your terms.